fablabnk/AutomaticPlantWatering/README.md

 # Timed-Watering Code Example

 In our simplest use-case, to release water we move the servo from the 0 degree position to the 120 degree position for a set amount of time.

-You will need to experiment to see how much water you think it is necessary to release.
-Then we set a delay time until the next time water will be released.
-The commented code example can be found here [here](./code/watering/watering.ino)
+- You will need to experiment to see how much water you think it is necessary to release
+- Then we set a delay until the next time we want water to be released

+A commented code example can be found [here](./code/watering/watering.ino)

 # Notes on Power